github-linguist/linguist/FAQ.md

 ### How do I disable syntax highlighting for a file?

-You can disable syntax highlighting by telling Linguist the file is a Text file:
+You can't.
+However, you can use `.gitattributes` to flag a file as ordinary text instead of source code:

 ```
-$ cat .gitattributes
-path/to/the/file linguist-language=Text
+path/to/unhighlighted-file/* linguist-language=Text
 ```

 You will need to push a change for the affected file too to invalidate the cached syntax highlighting.
+Be aware that doing so will affect your repository's language statistics.

 ### What keywords can I use to highlight a code snippet in Markdown?